ANTWON ROSE: Community leaders, volunteers coming together to support family of Antwon Rose during trial

-Several community leaders and volunteers are coming together to support Antwon Rose's mother and family during the upcoming trial.
+Several community leaders and volunteers are coming together to support Antwon Rose's mother and other family members during the upcoming trial.

-Jury selection wrapped up on Wednesday in the trial for the police officer accused of shooting and killing Rose in East Pittsburgh last summer.

-Michael Rosfeld is charged with criminal homicide in the death of Rose in June 2018.

 RELATED: